Sunday, August 10, 2025

 We might discuss the work of Baltimore-born civil rights activist, lawyer, and Episcopal priest

-Pauli Murray this week.
-Whose feast day is this week.
+Pauli Murray, whose feast day is this week.
 Murray was the first African American female to be ordained a priest.
 Murray refused to give up a seat on public transportation well before Rosa Parks and went on to impact civil rights and gender equality legislation.
 Pauli Murray knew how to shake the dust off her feet.
 Although highly qualified, Murray was rejected by Harvard because of gender.
 Pauli Murray is a name we should all be familiar with.

 We could explore peace and what it might mean to bring our peace to a household.
 We may recall the beloved Vietnamese monk Thich Nhat Hanh, who taught his students that to offer peace, we must first be peace.
 Who said, “If in our daily life we can smile, if we can be peaceful and happy, not only we, but everyone will profit from it.
 This is the most basic kind of peace work.”
 I love that!